National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 Let’s say we get the same 7kW solar system but this time using a loan.
 We’ll borrow $20,000 to make the purchase and we’ll get $6,000 back through a 30% Solar Tax Credit.
 This time though, we’ll also have to pay an interest on top of it.

 Let’s assume you took a ‘green’ loan with an interest rate of 5%.
 The loan is issued for 10 years.
 Your monthly payments will amount to about $210.
-Let’s calculate your savings:
+Let’s calculate your potential savings:

 $1,800/year × 25 years - $210/month × 12 months × 10 years + $6,000 = $24,800